Thailand Shortens Visa Free Stay for Tourists

 Photo Credit: onapalmtree/Shutterstock.com

-Here’s the good news.
-Nothing has changed yet.
+Here’s the important part for anyone traveling soon.
+Nothing has changed at the border yet.

 As of now, the 60-day visa-free entry is still the active rule.
-No official start date for the reduction has been announced.
+You will still receive a 60-day stamp on arrival.

 What’s still in place right now: